-6.4 Profile of FerrAus
+(c) Profile of FerrAus

-FerrAus is an ASX-listed Australian iron ore development company with a market capitalisation of approximately A\$174.8 million as at 9 November 2010.
+FerrAus is an ASX-listed Australian iron ore development company with a market capitalisation of approximately A\$174.8 million as at 9 November 2010 (the day before announcement of the FerrAus Takeover Offer).

 FerrAus was incorporated on 6 July 2001 as Metals Quest Australia Limited for the purpose of compiling a portfolio of gold and base metals projects for exploration.
 On 10 November 2003, the company changed its name to NiQuest Limited.
 On 21 December 2005, following the acquisition of its current iron ore projects the company changed its name to FerrAus Limited.
 FerrAus' main focus is the development of the FerrAus Pilbara Project.